Updated: Oct 22

-Without question—undeniably without question—Abraham's life was characterized by a fear of the Lord and reliance on faith, evidenced by obedience.
-And sacrifice.
-Sacrifice of his perspective, his plans, his control of his life, and even the most cherished blessing God had gifted him.
+Without question—undeniably without question—Abraham's life was characterized by a fear of the Lord and reliance on faith, evidenced by obedience, and sacrifice.
+Sacrifice of his perspective, his plans, his control of his life, and even the most cherished blessing God had gifted him: his son, Isaac.

-Once called and set apart by God Almighty, Abraham lived his days stretched out upon the altar of faith.
+Once called and set apart by God Almighty, Abraham lived his days stretched out upon an altar called faith.

-Because of his reverent, perseverant trust in the Lord and His promises, God not only blessed Abraham but also eternally blessed future generations through the legacy Abraham left.
+And because of this reverent, perseverant trust in the Lord and His promises, God not only blessed Abraham but blessed future generations through the eternal legacy Abraham left.

-Fellow sojourner, fellow follower of the Lord Jesus Christ, may the same be true of you and true of me as we live out our remaining days in holy fear and authentic faith.
+Dear sojourner, fellow follower of the Lord Jesus Christ, may the same be true of you and true of me as we live out our remaining days in reverent fear and authentic faith.